-The project website https://smartreadinessindicator.eu aims at informing the general public on the goals of this study.
+The project website (https://smartreadinessindicator.eu) aims at informing the general public on the goals of this study.
 Furthermore, visitors could register through the website to be added to the list of stakeholders.
 During the study, technical working documents and interim reports were available on the website for public consultation, together with a feedback form.
+The meeting minutes of each stakeholder meeting are also available on the project website.